0xspig/gorden/README.md

 By default the server runs on localhost:3000.
 It should be reverse proxied by your http server.

-# Layout of a Goden site
+# Layout of a Gorden site
 Goden relies on markdown files and go templates to generate pages.
 Every markdown file generates regular node.
 Frontmatter tags generate Tag nodes.